yiyah/ASM/learn_os/mbr/2_protectMode/readme.md

 * How back to ring 1 from ring 3?

     Modify the descriptor and selector of GATE. (make CPL, RPL <= DPL_G)

+## Page mechanism

+1. Let's make clear that how to start using page mechanism.

+    * First, we should let **cr3**(also name PDBR, Page-Directory Base Regester) point to the base address of **page directory table**.

+    * Secondly, set the flag of PG in **cr0**(bit 31).

+2. How to use page mechanism?
+And prepare what?

+    * step1: Determines the address of the page directory table and page table.

+    * step2: Add descriptor, selector of page directory table and page table.
+(Because we need to fill them in protect mode)

+    * step3: Initialize the PDE and PTE. (page directory/table entry)

+    * step4: Load base address of PDE to cr3 and set PG flag.

 ## Summary